B0fH/yara-suricata/README.md

 3. Suricata file-store version 2 module, which means you'll need (at the time of this writing) Suricata 4.1.0 Beta.
 4. Suricata 4.1.0+ compiled with Lua or LuaJIT support

 Once installed and configured, you'll need to configure the rules to store the desired files to be scanned by Yara.
-There are 4 configuration options within the script that you may need to customize to fit your configuration, they are as follows:
+There are 4 configuration options within the script that you may need to customize to suit your environment, they are as follows:

     suricata_filestore: The path to your Suricata file store, defaults to <Suricata log path>/filestore